 Leadership is identified as a key component in delivering improvements in learning and teaching, and thus to enhancing educational outcomes for children and young people.
 This part-time online programme is designed for practitioners who are either in, or aspiring to, leadership roles in schools or wider contexts such as local, national and third sector organisations.
-Throughout the programme practitioners will engage with a range of principles that underpin leadership and management and consider these in relation to their professional role and context.
+Throughout the programme you will engage with a range of principles that underpin leadership and management and consider these in relation to your professional role and context.

 - Online distance learning

 - Academic contact: firstname.lastname@example.org

 - Teaching start: September